University sustainability fair

 Wanted: your ideas for the year to come

-This year (2022), our AGM will focus on generating ideas for activities across the coming year and beyond.
+We always focus on generating ideas for activities across the coming year and beyond.
 As well as discussing potential events and speakers, we are keen to develop initiatives to attract more members from a wider range of backgrounds.
-The meeting is by Zoom, so even though our Forum is for York if you have ideas to share or just want to join in the discussion, you are welcome wherever you are based.
-It will be held between 6 – 8pm on Monday 17th October.
-If you would like the Zoom link, please contact us.
+Even though our Forum is for York if you have ideas to share or just want to join in the discussion, you are welcome wherever you are based.

 Campaigners hand in KitKat petition